 Day 2.
 Rotorua / Taupo / Napier (B,D)

 Day 3.
-Cape Kidnappers / Gannet Colony / Napier Winery (B,D)
+Classic Car Tour of Art Deco Napier / Napier Winery (B,D)

 Leaving Napier we travel northwards to Lake Waikaremoana.
 It’s Maori name means ‘sea of rippling waters’.
 It is the North Island’s deepest lake (256 m deep), has its surface at 600 metres above sea level.
 A huge landslide dam about 250 metres high formed the lake around 2,200 years ago.
 It is surrounded by beatiful native bush which has never been logged, in the heart of Tuhoe country.
-Then we continue on to Gisborne via Wairoa, and past Young Nick’s head to Wairoa where a short convenience stop is made.
-We then continue onwards, travelling through to Poverty Bay and Gisborne.
+Then we continue on to Gisborne via Wairoa, and past Young Nick’s Head.
+We then continue onwards, travelling around Poverty Bay before arriving in Gisborne.
 Here in Gisborne, view the obelisk memorial at the spot near where Captain James Cook & his crew first landed in 1769.
 We also visit the Tairawhiti Museum, which is home to a particulary noteworthy exhibit on the Maori Battalion’s C Company.
 The balance of the day is free to explore the first city on earth to see the sun each day.

 Day 7.
 Tauranga / Waihi / Auckland (B)

 After breakfast this morning we will depart our hotel and Aboard our luxury coach we depart Tauranga for the return journey to Auckland.
 As you continue along the northern reaches of the harbor, you will view the low-lying Matakana Island before reaching the town of Waihi; a small town that sprang up in the 1870s after gold was discovered in the nearby Karangahake Gorge.
 On then to the Goldmine Lookout to enjoy wonderful views of the surrounding countryside.
-Here we enjoy a fascinatng visit to the Waihi Goldmine, where you will learn al about the mining history and process.
+Here we enjoy a fascinatng tour at the Waihi Goldmine, where you will learn all about the mining history and process.
 From the Waihi Goldmine you take a short drive to the Waihi Station to join the “Goldmine Express” to ride to Wakino Station at the Karangahake Gorge.
 At the beautifully restored station you will have the opportunity to take refreshments before continuing through the gorge to Paeroa.
 Continue the journey to the Bombay Hills and back to Auckland where our Gold Club Tours team awaits to return you to your home or hotel or onward flights.